godot-nim/.github/profile/README.md

 ### Documentation

-Please reply to [Stumbling blocks in app implementation] if you have any content that you were able to resolve on your own but took time to resolve.
+Please reply to [Stumbling blocks in app implementation] if you have any content that stumbling blocks or you were able to resolve on your own but took time to resolve.
 We will use it for hint of documentation purposes.

 ### Feature suggestions